 Refined petroleum products and petrochemical byproducts as an input of production are traced through the industry user chain to measure each user industry's intensity of use compared to its revenues (gross output).
 This is a measure of how dependent the user industry is on refinery products.
-Understanding interactions between producers of refined petroleum and petrochemical products across the different industries that use these products as an intermediate good in their own production, is valuable for understanding how these user industries stand to be affected by changes in the price and supply of these goods.
+Understanding interactions between producers of refined petroleum and petrochemical products as an intermediate good in their own production, is valuable for understanding how these user industries stand to be affected by changes in the price and supply of these goods.